 – The maternity home (church, agency, other) the birth mother might have stayed with during pregnancy.

-- State where the birth mother resided, state where the adoptee was born, state in which the adoption occurred.
+– State where the birth mother resided, a state where the adoptee was born, a state in which the adoption occurred.

 According to the website, birth families should follow similar steps in locating any adoption-related and/or legal forms that may have been required.